 Teenagers often have to make early decisions about school subjects, study, careers and work.
 In fact, many teenagers feel that their secondary school marks decide their whole future – that’s a lot of pressure.

-When you should worry about your child
+When to be concerned about your child

 It’s normal for teenagers to have worries and fears.
 Treating every worry as a big problem can do more harm than good.
 If you do, your child might start to see the world as unsafe and dangerous.
 Not all worries need professional help.